Advance-Technologies-Foundation/T.I.D.E./README.md

 Ready to revolutionize your Creatio development workflow?
 T.I.D.E. is your one-stop solution for effortless Git integration and team collaboration.

-Make waves in development with T.I.D.E.!
+Make waves in development with T.I.D.E. 🌊!